racksa/cuFCM_demo/README.md

 ```
 where x is the name of the executable binary.

+Modify `simulation_info` and run again to see the effects of changing parameters.

 ## PYTHON SCRIPT
+> :warning: **Do not go to this part if you do not want to perform massive data analysis**
+> :warning: **The Python scripts here are very custom-written and do not run out of the box**

-A Python script is provided to automatically run sequential simulations using a single binary file.
+Python scripts are provided an example to automatically run sequential simulations using a single binary file.
 This is achieved by replacing the text in a config file which is then read by the binary file.

-> :warning: **The Python script is very custom written and does not run out of the box**: Be very careful here!

 To use that, first change the path in 'settings.py' to match your fast fcm directory path.
 Create the required directory for data saving.